AXA Insurance dac - Slavery and Human Trafficking Statement

 1. Company’s structure and business

 The Company is regulated by the Central Bank of Ireland.
-For business in Northern Ireland, the Company is authorised by the Central Bank of Ireland and authorised and subject to limited regulation by the Financial Conduct Authority.
+For business in Northern Ireland, AXA Insurance dac is authorised and regulated by the Central Bank of Ireland, deemed authorised by the Prudential Regulation Authority and subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority.

 The Company is part of the wider AXA Group, headquartered in Paris, which has a long history of adhering to and promoting strong professional ethics and is committed to conducting its business according to the highest standards of honesty and fairness.
 This commitment to observing such ethical standards is designed not only to ensure compliance with applicable laws and regulations in the various jurisdictions where the AXA Group operates but also to earning and keeping the continued trust of its clients, shareholders, personnel and business partners.
 The AXA Group believes that its success and reputation is not only dependant on the quality of its products and the services provided to its clients, but also on the way it does business.
 This includes a strong commitment to human rights and therefore, it welcomes the transparency promoted by the MSA.